Trinuch Thienthong: Early life and education

-Treenuch was born on 12 September 1972 in Watthana Nakhon District, Sa Kaeo Province (When it was still part of Prachinburi Province at that time).
-She is the granddaughter of Sanoh Thienthong, supporting actor in the rise to premiership of many Prime Minister.
+Treenuch was born on 12 September 1972 in Watthana Nakhon District, Sa Kaeo Province, when it was still part of Prachinburi Province.
+She is the niece of Sanoh Thienthong, an influential figure and behind-the-scenes powerbroker in Thai politics.

-Treenuch has a Bachelor of Business in Finance and Master of Arts in economics from Western Illinois University, United States.
+Treenuch has a Bachelor of Business in Finance and Master of Arts in economics from Western Illinois University in the United States.

-Political careers
+Political career

-Treenuch was elected a member of the House of Representatives of Sa Kaeo Province for the first time and the second time in the 2001 Thai general election under the Thai Rak Thai Party.
-She has been elected 4 times, the last time under the Pheu Thai Party.
-In 2018, she moved to work with Palang Pracharath Party and in the 2019 Thai general election, she was elected for a fifth term.
+Treenuch was elected as a member of the House of Representatives for Sa Kaeo Province in the 2001 Thai general election under the Thai Rak Thai Party.
+She was subsequently elected four more times, the last time under the Pheu Thai Party.
+In 2018, she moved to work with the Palang Pracharath Party, and in the 2019 Thai general election, she was elected for a fifth term.

-On 22 March 2021, She hold the position of Minister of Education which was the first female politician to be elected to this position.
+On 22 March 2021, she assumed the position of Minister of Education, making her the first female politician to be elected to this position.

 Personal life

-Treenuch married Dr. Jesada Chokdamrongsuk, former Permanent-Secretary of the Ministry of Public Health.
+Treenuch is married to Dr. Jesada Chokdamrongsuk, former Permanent-Secretary of the Ministry of Public Health.